Posts

 The Penny, R.I.P.

-The decision to stop producing the U.S. penny marks a notable shift in how Americans will handle small transactions.
-The move raises questions about the future of this coin and its place in daily commerce.
-What does this mean for everyday customers?
-Will people stop accepting pennies, or will they continue to be used for a long time?
-Understanding the reasons behind this decision helps shed light on its potential impact.
-The U.S. penny, a coin that has been a part of American currency for centuries, is facing its obsolescence due to a mix of economic and practical considerations.
+By Cody Andrus The decision to stop producing the U.S. penny marks a notable shift in how Americans will handle small transactions.
+In 1792, the Coinage Act set the penny's value at one-hundredth of a dollar, mandating it contain exactly eleven pennyweights of copper.
+By March 1793, the new U.S. Mint in Philadelphia began circulating the nation's first currency.
+Understanding the reasons behind the decision to stop making the penny helps shed light on its potential impact.
+The U.S. penny is facing its obsolescence due to a mix of economic and practical considerations.
 The primary reason is the cost.
 It simply costs more to make a penny than the penny is worth.
 In 2022, it cost 2.6 cents to produce a single penny, meaning the U.S. Mint was losing money on every coin it produced.
 This has been a consistent issue for years, with the production cost often exceeding the face value of the coin.
 This financial drain on the U.S. Treasury became unsustainable.
-Another factor in ...
+Another factor in the deci...

 Ukraine and Russia 5 years from now